oasis-tcs/openc2-oc2ls/oc2ls.md

 ## 3.3 Content
 The purpose of this specification is to define the Action and Target portions of a Command and the common portions of a Response.
 The properties of the Command are defined in [Section 3.3.1](#331-openc2-command) and the properties of the Response are defined in [Section 3.3.2](#332-openc2-response).

 In addition to the Action and Target, a Command has an optional Actuator.
 Other than identification of namespace identifier, the semantics associated with the Actuator Specifiers are defined in Actuator Profiles.
-The Actuators and Actuator-specific results contained in a Response are specified in ‘Actuator Profile Specifications’ such as StateLess Packet Filtering Profile, Routing Profile etc.
+The Actuators and Actuator-specific results contained in a Response are specified in 'Actuator Profile Specifications' such as StateLess Packet Filtering Profile, Routing Profile etc.

 ### 3.3.1 OpenC2 Command
 The Command defines an Action to be performed on a Target.